-The doctors did not place a lot of hope in the Tarceva treatment.
+The doctors did not place much hope in the Tarceva treatment.
 They told Kelly that at best, the treatment would slow down the spread of her cancer.
-She was told to expect the cancer to come back in time, and perhaps return more severe than before.
+She was told to expect the cancer to come back in time, and perhaps return more severely than before.
 All but resigned to live out what remained of her life, Kelly went home, dejected and devastated.

 A Turning Point

 Without satisfactory help from the medical community, Kelly’s youngest daughter turned to the internet and began reading some testimonials from cancer patients who had experienced success with cannabis oil, an alternative treatment used by many people suffering from chronic-diseases.
 With nothing left to lose, she decided to try it herself, and began taking small oral doses several times a day.

 Noticing how tired she became after taking the oil orally, she started exploring cannabis suppositories.
 She found that this method did not make her tired, and that it allowed her to take the complete recommended dose without any difficulty.

 She eventually increased her dosage to 2gms per day, and combined the treatment with an alkalizing, clean-eating diet.
 Within a couple of months, her tumour had shrunk from 5cm to 2.1cm and her lymph nodes had returned to their regular size.
 Her doctors noticed that the fluid surrounding her heart was no longer visible.